TurboEdu-Onehacks/TurboEdu/README.md

 Flashcards are a key component to efficient studying, but you also need to test yourself to prove that you have gained new knowledge.
 Quizzes are the right way to go.

 ### 5. **AI Powered**
 Would it be an app in 2023 if it wasn't ai powered?
+We have an ai teacher that is personalized to help you study faster.

 ## How to Get Started (Currently unavailable)